Neutron Flux

 In order to port many of the snippets over from the TextMate bundle I wrote a script that automates the process.
 There is a Python script that does something very similar.
 The writing of my script was more of just a code kata for me, so take a look at both.
 One may be more suitable for your needs.

-Better Oracle Support For db:structure:dump
+Better Oracle Support for Db:structure:dump

 If you have tried